nickbytes/x0x0x-client/README.md

 Just open up in your favorite browser and subscribe to networks that are running the x0x0x server.

-If you want to make changes to the client-side JS code and need to update bundle.js, make your changes and run `npm run build` before refreshing to your updates.
+If you want to make changes to the client-side JS code and need to update bundle.js:

+    npm install

+Then make your changes and run `npm run build` before refreshing to your updates.